 An overworked teres major muscle or one that contains trigger points can mimic shoulder bursitis or a thoracic outlet syndrome.

+Why?
 Because an overworked muscle usually is very tight and in a shortened position.

 The movements mentioned above all include an elongation of the muscle as they display the opposite direction of the muscle functions.

-Locating this muscle is not too hard.
+Locating this muscle is not too difficult.

-So just massage the area of the teres major and do not bother if you catch the latissimus accidentally.
+So, just massage the area of the teres major and do not bother if you catch the latissimus accidentally.

 I would not recommend massaging this muscle with your fingers – pinching and then rolling it -.